jazcarate/blog/_posts/2021-05-12-desire-driven-development.md

 title: Desire Driven Development
 date: 2021-05-12 20:45
 categories: rambling coding
+excerpt: >-
+    Long have I heard and reaped the benefits of Test Driven Development.
+    But I'm starting to sense that much of the material written and explained about TDD is by fanatics.
+    In this post I'll explore my own take on TDD, and the journey &rarr; Desire Driven Development.
 ---

 > **Desire** _verb [ T not continuous ] /dɪˈzaɪər/_